khozzy/hugo-blog/content/blog/data-platform-aws/1-ingest.md

 > This article is part of ["Practical Data Platform on Amazon AWS 📊"]({{< ref "/blog/data-platform-aws" >}}) series.

-### Why it matters?
+### 🚀 Why it matters?
-- solution suits both structured and unstructured data, which is desired for both analytical as engineering workloads,
+- The solution is equipped to handle both structured and unstructured data, a crucial aspect for both analytical and engineering tasks.
-- it works both with real-time streaming and batch data processing,
+- It is capable of facilitating both real-time streaming and batch data processing.
-- it's scalable and cost-efficient, with proper configuration both storage and processing tiers are decoupled and highly optimized,
+- With proper configuration, it proves to be cost-efficient and scalable; both storage and processing tiers are decoupled and highly optimized.
-- adherence to regulatory and compliance requirements for data protection and safeguarding sensitive information.
+- The solution adheres to regulatory and compliance requirements, ensuring data protection and the safeguarding of sensitive information.

 ### What you will learn?
-- how certain AWS services play together to provide a serverless data platform,
+- How specific AWS services synergize to provide a serverless data platform.
-- no-code approach to deliver infrastructure capable of collecting, transforming and querying underlying data almost free of charge,
+- A no-code approach to establishing an infrastructure capable of collecting, transforming, and querying underlying data with minimal cost implications.
-- practical difference between representing files in JSON and Parquet format
+- The practical distinctions between representing files in JSON and Parquet formats.
-- how to query streaming data in quasi real-time using SQL language
+- Techniques for querying streaming data in quasi real-time using the SQL language.

 ---

 ## Story background
-Imagine a new bio-hacking startup.
-You as an owner are obviously interested in monitoring user behaviour, discovering insights and calculating relevant metrics satisfying investors scrutiny.
+Imagine being the owner of a cutting-edge bio-hacking startup.
+Naturally, your focus lies in meticulously monitoring user behavior, uncovering invaluable insights, and computing pertinent metrics that stand up to the scrutiny of potential investors.

-Since the first release of app, when the telemetry process is still young, you decided to keep track of three basic facts - `anonymous app visit`, `account registration` and `measurement record` (meaning that the user logs some of his medical data for further analysis).
+Since the initial release of your app, during the early stages of the telemetry process, you made the strategic decision to meticulously track three fundamental events: the occurrence of an `anonymous_app_visit`, the completion of an `account_registration`, and the creation of a `measurement_record` (which signifies users inputting their medical data for subsequent analysis).

-We expect an exponential user growth in near future and therefore are bracing for solid, scalable and secure mechanism for data collection.
-To accelerate the development progress we generated a set of user sessions as a Markov Decision Process, where each state has a certain transition probability.
+Anticipating an exponential surge in user growth in the near future, we are actively preparing a robust, scalable, and highly secure mechanism for efficient data collection.
+To expedite the development progress, a set of user sessions was modeled as a _Markov Decision Process_, where each state carries a specific transition probability.

 {{< mermaid >}}
 ---